magento/merchdocs/src/sales/credit-memo-create.md

    ![]({% link images/images/order-invoice-capture-online.png %}){: .zoom}
    _Capture Online_

 1. In the button bar at the top of the invoice, click **Credit Memo**.

-Then, verify the information in the **Items to Refund** section.
-If applicable, do the following:
+1. Verify the information in the **Items to Refund** section and do the following, if applicable:

    - To return the product to inventory, select the **Return to Stock** checkbox.